 Although a state of emergency has been declared in Christchurch, Mr Key said a national state of emergency would give central government more capacity to act.

-The Black Caps, currently at cricket's World Cup tournament in India, have sent their thoughts.
+The Black Caps, currently at cricket's World Cup tournament in India, have

 The International Rugby board says it is too early to comment on what affect the earthquake has had on plans for this year's Rugby World Cup.

 "The thoughts and deepest sympathies of the global Rugby family are with the people of Christchurch, their families and all New Zealanders at this very difficult time," a statement read.

 "We feel it would be inappropriate to comment at this stage on the status of Rugby World Cup 2011 infrastructure or operations.
 The focus at this point must be on the emergency response."

 Mayor Bob Parker advises that the central business district will be completely closed for business for a minimum of the next three days.

 Police say they can still hear cries for help emanating from damaged buildings in Christchurch's CBD.

 Air New Zealand has offered special fares - for